EconomyLens.com

 Related

 Whistleblowers allege that Jho Low, a well-connected Malaysian financier with no official role, helped set up the 1MDB state investment fund and made key financial decisions before disappearing about a decade ago.
-Low, who has been indicted in the US, has denied wrongdoing but remains at large.
-The fund was launched by former prime minister Najib Razak in 2009, shortly after he became prime minister.
-It is alleged that more than $4.5 billion was diverted from 1MDB between 2009 and 2015 by fund officials and associates, including Low.
+Low, who has been indicted in the United States, has denied wrongdoing but remains at large.
+Malaysia’s Trade Minister Johari Abdul Ghani, who chairs a task force seeking to recover assets linked to 1MDB worldwide, said the plea should be rejected and Low returned for trial.

-Najib, who has been tried and convicted in multiple cases, has been jailed and fined $2.8 billion for his role in the plunder.
-Najib’s defense lawyers blamed Low and dubbed him the mastermind of the scheme.
+Najib, who has been convicted in multiple cases, has been jailed and fined $2.8 billion for his role in the plunder.
+Najib’s defence lawyers blamed Low and dubbed him the mastermind of the scheme.
 Malaysia unsuccessfully sought the return of Low through extradition, and it was widely speculated in media that he was hiding in China.
 Trump was scheduled to arrive in China on Wednesday to meet with Chinese counterpart Xi Jinping.

 The globe-spanning scandal also ensnared Pras Michel, a rapper in rap trio the Fugees, who was found guilty of helping Low funnel money from 1MDB into US politics.